andyjakubowski/kingly-site/src/v1/tutorials/password-meter-learnt.md

 order: 9
 ---

-User interface behavior can be described accurately with a state machine, which can be visualized through a graph.
+The behavior of user interfaces can be described accurately with a state machine, which can be visualized through a graph.
 The graph is often a more concise, precise, and easy-to-understand description of requirements.

 Writing the behavior as a state machine also makes some behaviors impossible by construct, which gives us contracts for free (such as the assurance that a user cannot submit a weak password).
 Moreover, the machine will react gracefully to unexpected events -- by ignoring them.
 This contributes to robust UIs.